Lazarus42/seed_chainer_indels/README.md

 ### Parameters

-One can specify a few parameters for the simulation described by the `basic_seed_chainer -h` menu.
-The following are supported:
+The following parameters are supported:
 1. `-k INT`: maximum `k`-mer size to iterate up to.
 2. `num_iters`: you must specify the number of iterations for each value of `k`.
 For example: if the command run is `./target/release/basic_seed_chainer 100 0.10 -k 45 --substring`, then 100 iterations occur for each value of `k`.
 3. `theta_T`: you must specify the total mutation rate `theta_T`, which is the sum of the insertion, substitution, and deletion rates (`theta_T = theta_i + theta_s + theta_d`).
 Example for `theta_T = 0.10`: `./target/release/basic_seed_chainer 100 0.10 -k 45 --substring`